ordina-jworks/ordina-jworks.github.io/_posts/2020-11-05-springCloudCircuitBreaker.md

 }
 ```

-Similarly to providing a default configuration, you can create a Customize bean this is passed a SpringRetryCircuitBreakerFactory.
+Similarly to providing a default configuration, you can create a 'Customize' bean this is passed a 'SpringRetryCircuitBreakerFactory'.
 ```
 @Bean
 public Customizer<SpringRetryCircuitBreakerFactory> slowCustomizer() {
     return factory -> factory.configure(builder -> builder.retryPolicy(new SimpleRetryPolicy(1)).build(), "slow");
 }
 ```
-In addition to configuring the circuit breaker that is created you can also customize the circuit breaker after it has been created but before it is returned to the caller.
+In addition to configuring the circuit breaker that is created, you can also customize the circuit breaker after it has been created but before it is returned to the caller.
-To do this you can use the addRetryTemplateCustomizers method.
-This can be useful for adding event handlers to the RetryTemplate.
+To do this you can use the 'addRetryTemplateCustomizers' method.
+This can be useful for adding event handlers to the 'RetryTemplate'.
 ```
 @Bean
 public Customizer<SpringRetryCircuitBreakerFactory> slowCustomizer() {